 It is served as part of Mezza .

-Traditional Tabouli includes a bunch of Fresh Mint Leaves, chopped finely and added to the mix.
+Traditional Tabouli includes Fresh Mint Leaves, chopped finely and added to the mix.
 If you haven’t any fresh, you can substitute with 1 tbsp dried Mint.

 Here are some tips for a perfect Tabouli:

-4) The tomatoes should be diced evenly, if you can’t free hand or if there are too many to dice, use an onion chopper like we did.
+- The tomatoes should be diced evenly;if you can’t free hand or if there are too many to dice, use an veggie chopper.

-We suggest using a salad spinner to dry the Parsley and then laying them out on a dish cloth to dry even more.
-The reason you have to wash them well is because of the dirt that gets stuck in the leaves as they grow from the earth.
-Curly parsley is what we have always used but it can also be done with flat-leaf.
+- We suggest using a salad spinner to dry the Parsley and laying them out on a dish cloth to dry even more.
+Curly parsley is what we have always used but it’s traditionally made with flat-leaf.

 Now…ready, set, TOSS!

-By the way, did you notice the theme of chopping and dicing evenly?
-It’s because when the Tabouli ingredients are all the same size, every mouthful tastes the same.
+By the way, the theme of chopping and dicing evenly is done so every mouthful tastes the same.

-After that’s over, go on to wash and dry the romaine lettuce.
-Didn’t we mention before?
-Sorry…we don’t use spoons or forks here, you use the lettuce leaves to scoop and eat this fresh and delicious creation.
+Wash and dry the romaine lettuce.
+Instead of using forks try using lettuce leaves to scoop and eat this fresh and delicious creation.

 Now serve it up, and enjoy!